Neno Ašćerić: Coaching career

 After the end of his playing career Ašćerić coached the Bourg Basket of French league LNB Pro A and the Saint-Quentin of the Pro B. In December 2008, he took over the Mexican club Lechugueros de León, where he won 16 of 22 games and led the team into the playoffs.

 In 2008, he became a head coach of the Austrian national basketball team.
 In February 2010, he also took over the post of head coach of the Austrian Bundesliga club Oberwart Gunners, with whom he won the Austrian champions in the 2010–11 season and celebrated his first title as a coach.
 Despite an ongoing contract, he resigned from his post in Oberwart after drop out in the Play–off quarterfinals during the 2011–12 season.

 At the end of November 2012, Ašćerić became the new head coach of the Oettinger Rockets in the German ProA (2nd tier).
 He took over the team in 14th place after the previous head coach Marko Simić resigned from office, but remained barely a week before he asked again for dissolution of the contract.
 In December 2012, he then signed a contract with Hungarian team Szolnoki Olaj, who also played in the Adriatic League.
 In January 2013, Ašćerić was replaced by Werner Sallomon as a head coach of the Austrian national team.
 After a moderate start to the 2013–14 season in the Hungarian Championship and in the Adriatic League Ašćerić ended his contract in Hungary after almost exactly a year in December 2013.
-In the beginning of February 2014, he succeeded Darko Russo and become a head coach of the Austrian defending champion Zepter Vienna.
+At the beginning of February 2014, he succeeded Darko Russo and become a head coach of the Austrian defending champion Zepter Vienna.

 In January 2015, he became a head coach of the French ProB team Lille Métropole.
 He remained in office until the end of the 2016–17 season and then moved within the league to the Hermine Nantes.